 Event Website Or Landing Page

-This is another area where we don’t skimp.
-It’s fairly easy to create a custom event website online these days.
+A website or landing page is another area where we don’t want to skimp.
+It’s relatively easy to create a custom event website online these days.
 We recommend buying a theme from a provider like themeforest.com if you plan to tackle your website on your own.
 Otherwise, look for a skilled graphic designer to help get your website up and running.

 Your promotion plan will vary depending on the type of event.
-There may not be a whole lot of promotion for an internal celebration besides just a few emails sent from HR departments whereas a large conference will need to invest a good chunk of change into advertising on social media, google search ads, and through email campaigns to get ticket sales.
+There may not be a whole lot of promotion for an internal celebration besides just a few emails sent from HR departments.
+In contrast, a large conference will need to invest a good chunk of change into advertising on social media, google search ads, and email campaigns to get ticket sales.